seud0nym/tch-gui-unhide/utilities/restore-config/README.md

       on device variant, serial number and optionally firmware version.

 Options:
+  -i n.n.n.n  Use LAN IP address n.n.n.n instead of the IP address in
+                the backup.
   -n          Do NOT reboot after restoring the configuration.
                 This is NOT recommended.
   -t          Enable test mode.
 In test mode:
                 - Wi-Fi will be disabled;
                 - Dynamic DNS will be disabled;
                 - Telephony will be disabled; and
                 - "-TEST" is appended to the hostname and browser tabs if the serial number in the backup does not match the device.
   -v          Enable debug messages.
                 Use twice for verbose messages.
   -y          Bypass confirmation prompt (answers 'y')
 ```

 **NOTE:** You do not need to have downloaded [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) and/or [`tch-gui-unhide`](https://github.com/seud0nym/tch-gui-unhide#readme); the restore will either locate these scripts or download them as needed.